Skip to main content

 )

-Make sure the extension target has networking access required to download remote media before display.
-If the image cannot be downloaded in time, the notification should still display without the image.
+If the image cannot be downloaded in time, iOS should still display the notification without the image.

 Silent Pushes